-Any HARC member can submit ideas for HARC studies.
-You don’t even need to be a researcher (see our FAQ’s for more detail).
-The ideas most appropriate for HARC studies are those that utilize our practice-based research network’s size, diversity in program model and structure, and broad geographical distribution.
+The ideas most appropriate for HARC studies are those that use our practice-based research network’s size, diversity in program model and structure, and broad geographical distribution.

-Although many HARC projects are observational or survey studies examining variations in home visiting practice or implementation, it is also possible to propose intervention studies.
-Please keep in mind that studies involving HARC should be those that programs are interested in—they should address questions relevant to practice.
+Many HARC projects are observational or survey studies examining variations in home visiting practice or implementation.
+But it is also possible to propose intervention studies, for example, studying an innovative practice being introduced into a home visiting program.
+Please keep in mind that studies involving HARC should be those that home visiting programs are interested in—they should address questions relevant to practice.

 • Is the study appropriate for a national home visiting research network?